-This is probably the #1 power feature for SQLcl, the ability to run JavaScript.
-The examples I use to demonstrate this the most are:
+The #1 power (or advanced) feature for SQLcl, is the ability to run JavaScript.
+The examples I use to demonstrate this the frequently are:

 - creating custom sql outputs – a Card Format